BytX/SAL/README.md

 Evvira :

--Develop a user-friendly desktop apllication for windows and linux, which will allow to log and view data from the device.
+- Develop a user-friendly desktop apllication for windows and linux, which will allow to log and view data from the device.

-Currently not acceptin pull request from people not involved.
+Currently not accepting pull request from people not involved.